mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/driver/index.md

 <SNIP>
 ```

-Alright, so apparently Driver is running Windows, and the SMB service version suggests that it might be Windows 7.
+Alright, so apparently Driver is running Windows, and the SMB service version suggests that it might be a version of Windows ranging from 7 to 10.

-We see that Driver hosts an IIS web server on port `80/tcp` and accepts SMB connections on port `445/tcp`.
-This is likely our entry point inside the box.

-We could also use MSRPC on port `135/tcp` to run a bunch of queries through the machine exposed RPCs.
-But generally this is useful for querying information about AD, and we don't know whether Driver is linked to a domain or not yet, so this is pointless.
-Maybe we'll come back to it later.

-More interestingly, the port `5985/tcp` is open, which means that we can connect to Driver over WinRM.
-Let's keep that in mind, it will be handy if we get credentials.

 ## Scripts